epruesse/ARB/trunk/UNIT_TESTER/README.txt

       (Any other test function in the same unit will nevertheless get called.)

+   Post conditions:

+      If a unit defines one or more tests called void TEST_POSTCOND_xxx()
+      each of these post condition tests will be run after EACH single unit test.

+      These post condition tests are intended to check for unwanted global side-effects of test-functions.
+Such side effects often let other (unrelated) test-functions fail unexpectedly.
+Use them to undo these side-effects.

+      If the post-condition fails, the test itself will be reported as failure.

+      If the test itself has failed for other reasons, post condition tests will nevertheless be executed (and may do their cleanups), but their failures will not be shown in the log.

    Failing tests:

       If you have some broken behavior that you cannot fix now, please do NOT leave